9 best leaf blowers in 2026 – as tested by our expert reviewers

 Are leaf blowers bad for wildlife?

 Leaf blowers and vacuums can accidentally suck up or blast away insect pollinators, and their noise can disturb and distress small animals like birds or bats.
 It’s best not to use leaf blowers indiscriminately, and to consider wildlife and neighbours.
-Leaves on lawns and paths are easily best raked or swept out of the way, but other tasks, like getting leaves out of gravel paths or in well stocked beds and borders, need the power and precision of a good leaf blower, but always make sure you check for wildlife before starting work.
+Leaves on lawns and paths are easily raked or swept out of the way, but other tasks, like clearing leaves from gravel paths or from well-stocked beds and borders, require the power and precision of a good leaf blower.
+Always check for wildlife before starting work.

 How we tested leaf blowers and leaf blower vacuums